-Danger patterns

-dp 2: gliding snow

-dp 6: cold, loose snow and wind
+(dp 6: cold, loose snow and wind)

-Outgoing longwave radiation during the night will be good.
+Outgoing longwave radiation during the night will be good over a wide area.
 The surface of the snowpack has frozen to form a strong crust and will soften during the day.
 This applies at low altitude as well as on very steep southeast, south and southwest facing slopes in particular below approximately 2600 m.
 The snowpack will be favourable over a wide area.